 You might think the San Francisco Bay Area would offer an incredible range of used boats for sale.
 Well, yes and no. I set a firm price limit and placed aside a chunk of money to do the unavoidable repairs that come with an older boat.
 Two principles guided my search.
 I wanted the highest quality boat and for the price not to exceed the dollar amount I imposed on myself.
 Casting my net far and wide, I even began to read classified ads in Florida where boats often sell for less.
 A sailing friend in Los Angeles checked out a boat and, with his recommendation, I actually scheduled a survey.
 Then, two days before I was set to fly to L.A. for that survey, the Pearson came available here in Sausalito.

-By that point I had done a desktop review of scores of boats and had personally viewed 8 to 10 that seemed possible.
+By that point I had done a desktop review of scores of center console boats and had personally viewed 8 to 10 that seemed possible.
 The Pearson was owned by a Bay Marine Pilot who had taken meticulous care of it.
 I called Matt at Tradewinds for a referral of a good marine surveyor.
 And between the evaluations of friends and the surveyor, the boat came out a winner.
 Pearsons, I started to understand, had a great reputation, far exceeding more popular models on the West Coast.
 Built in Rhode Island, it’s uncommon to see one in California marinas.
 The fact that the standing rigging had been replaced one year earlier, there was only about a 1000 hours on the engine, a maintenance log showed frequent attention, and the boat had a fairly new jib were just a few facts that convinced me of its value.